-Guidelines Applicable to Underground Utilities Crossing Rights of Way
+18. Guidelines Applicable to Underground Utilities Crossing Rights of Way

-Underground utilities such as fiber optics, cable lines, gas lines, water lines, storm water lines and sewer lines may be permitted to cross the Rights of Way in locations approved by the Company if, among other things, the following conditions are met:
+Underground utilities in a Right of Way are an Encroachment.
+Underground utilities such as fiber optics, cable lines, gas lines, water lines, storm water lines and sewer lines may be permitted by issuance of an agreement to cross a Right of Way in locations approved by the Company if, among other things, the following conditions are met:

-- No underground utilities shall be installed within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor; - A minimum of thirty-six (36) inches of cover measured from the top of the pipe and/or cable to existing ground elevation is maintained; - No blasting is allowed until a blasting plan has been provided, reviewed, and approved in writing by the Company; - If required in writing by the Company, permanent identifying markers are placed and maintained along the pipeline directly over the pipeline where the pipeline is on the Rights of Way, at every angle in the pipeline, and at the points it enters and leaves the Rights of Way, all at the Requestor's expense; - Pipes will be designed to support constant traffic crossings by heavy construction and maintenance equipment; - All fire hydrants, manholes, junction boxes or valve boxes must be located outside of the Rights of Way and discharge away from the electric Facilities; - All above-ground appurtenances such as pedestals and transformers that are related to the Encroachment must be located outside of the Rights of Way; - Blowdown discharge valves must be located in accordance with the requirements of the U.S. Department of Transportation's Pipeline Safety Regulations.
-The valves should be located outside of the Rights of Way and discharge away from the electric Facilities; - If a cathodic protection system is used to protect a pipeline, it must not cause corrosion in the Company's counterpoise or any other part of the Facilities to include any and all underground conductors; and - The Requestor or its contractor must give the Rights of Way Management Representative at least five (5) days' notice before starting construction on the Rights of Way and pay the cost of the Company in maintaining an inspector on the job.
+- 1. The underground utilities do not interfere with the Company's Facilities or Facilities that may be constructed in the future - 2.
+The installation of the underground utilities will not materially impair the Company's Easement rights - 3.
+No underground utilities shall be installed within fifty (50) feet of any Company Facility - 4.
+A minimum of thirty-six (36) inches of cover measured from the top of the pipe or cable to existing ground elevation is maintained - 5.
+No blasting is allowed until a blasting plan has been provided, reviewed, and approved in writing by the Company - 6.
+If required in writing by the Company, permanent identifying markers are placed and maintained along the pipeline directly over the pipeline where the pipeline is on the Right of Way, at every angle in the pipeline, and at the points it enters and leaves the Right of Way, all at the Requestor's expense - 7.
+Pipes will be designed to support constant traffic crossings by heavy construction and maintenance equipment - 8.
+Underground installations shall be designed to support traffic crossings by heavy construction maintenance equipment and shall be capable of withstanding AASHTO designation HS20-44 wheel loadings or AASHTO HL93 truck loading. - 9.
+All underground utilities shall be installed in Schedule 80 conduit. - 10.
+All fire hydrants, manholes, junction boxes or valve boxes must be located outside of the Right of Way and discharge away from Company's Facilities - 11.
+All above-ground appurtenances such as pedestals and transformers that are related to the Encroachment must be located outside of the Right of Way - 12.
+Blowdown discharge valves must be located in accordance with the requirements of the - a.
+U.S. Department of Transportation's Pipeline Safety Regulations.
+The valves should be located outside of the Right of Way and discharge away from Company's Facilities - 13.
+If a cathodic protection system is used to protect a pipeline, it must not cause corrosion in the Company's counterpoise or any other part of Company's Facilities to include any and all underground conductors - 14.
+The Requestor or its contractor must give the Rights of Way Management Representative at least five (5) days' notice before starting construction on the Right of Way and pay the cost of the Company in maintaining an inspector on the job.